Aliases for KRTAP1-3 Gene

 GeneCards Summary for KRTAP1-3 Gene

 KRTAP1-3 (Keratin Associated Protein 1-3) is a Protein Coding gene.
-GO annotations related to this gene include structural constituent of epidermis.
-An important paralog of this gene is KRTAP1-5.
+Among its related pathways are Developmental Biology and Keratinization.
+Gene Ontology (GO) annotations related to this gene include structural constituent of epidermis.
+An important paralog of this gene is KRTAP1-1.

 In the hair cortex, hair keratin intermediate filaments are embedded in an interfilamentous matrix, consisting of hair keratin-associated proteins (KRTAP), which are essential for the formation of a rigid and resistant hair shaft through their extensive disulfide bond cross-linking with abundant cysteine residues of hair keratins.
 The matrix proteins include the high-sulfur and high-glycine-tyrosine keratins.